 In 2012, Ben Folds stated, "As much as I love the idea of being married, it's not for me."

-In December 2013, Ben Folds appeared in the fourth season of The Sing-Off with Shawn Stockman and Jewel.
+In December 2013, Ben Folds returned as a judge for the fourth season of NBC's The Sing-Off, alongside Shawn Stockman and Jewel.

-In January 2014, Ben Folds made an appearance on the TV show Community as Professor Bublitz and contributed the song "Ass Crack Bandit".
+In January 2014, Ben Folds made an appearance in the TV show Community, in episode "Basic Intergluteal Numismatics" (S5E03), as Professor Bublitz and contributed the song "Ass Crack Bandit".

-In 2014, Ben Folds was pivotal in the preservation of RCA Studio A during its developer controversy, contributing to the creation of the Music Industry Coalition.
+In 2014, Ben Folds was pivotal to the preservation of the historic RCA Studio A building in Nashville, Tennessee during its developer controversy.

 On October 29, 2015, Ben Folds was initiated as an honorary brother of the men's music fraternity Phi Mu Alpha Sinfonia at the University of Miami.

-As of 2016, Ben Folds resided in Santa Monica, California and also owned a residence in Hudson, New York.
+As of 2016, Ben Folds was living in Santa Monica, California and also owned a residence in Hudson, New York.

-In 2016, Ben Folds publicly supported Bernie Sanders in his campaign for president.
+In 2016, Ben Folds publicly supported Bernie Sanders in the presidential election.

 On January 20, 2017, Ben Folds married Emma Sandall, a former Royal Ballet dancer.

-In May 2017, Ben Folds began his role as the first artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C.
+In May 2017, Ben Folds began serving as the first artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C.

 On August 21, 2018, Ben Folds received a star on the Music City Walk of Fame in Nashville, Tennessee.

-In June 2019, Ben Folds launched a podcast titled ArtsVote 2020 with Ben Folds, aiming to engage 2020 United States presidential election candidates in conversations about arts and arts education.
+In June 2019, Ben Folds launched a podcast titled ArtsVote 2020 with Ben Folds to get every candidate in the 2020 United States presidential election to discuss their personal background in the arts and arts education.

 In 2019, Ben Folds became the artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C.

-In March 2020, Ben Folds temporarily resided in Sydney due to travel restrictions from the COVID-19 pandemic while he was touring.
+In March 2020, Ben Folds temporarily resided in Sydney, Australia, due to travel restrictions caused by the COVID-19 pandemic.

 In December 2020, Ben Folds sold his residence in Hudson, New York, which he had owned since 2016.